confluentinc/event-streaming-patterns/docs/stream-processing/event-time-processing.md

 ```

+Additionally, Kafka has the notion of event-time vs. processing-time (wallclock) vs. ingestion time, similar to ksqlDB.
+Clients like Kafka Streams make it possible to select which variant of time you want to work with in your application.

 ## Considerations

 When considering which time semantics to use, it comes down to the problem domain.
 In most cases, the difference between event-time and ingestion-time should be minimal.
 The same could be said for processing time as well.
 But there are some business domains where specific event-time is critical.
 Consider financial services, for example, where even a few milliseconds can significantly impact business outcomes.
 It also depends on your event processing infrastructure.
 If, for some reason, there is a significant delay between event capture and delivery to the [Event Streaming Platform](../event-processing/event-processing-application.md), then using event-time would seem to be a better option.